onlyVishesh/ARCADE/README.md

 # ARCADE

-ARCADE is an AR-based web platform where students from any class can visit the site and learn various concepts with the help of 3D Models, which makes their understanding easier, and faster.
+ARCADE is an class can visit the site and learn various concepts with the help of 3D Models, which makes their understanding easier, and faster.
 ARCADE can help students achieve better results through visualization and full immersion in the subject matter.

 ## Live demo